Download your FREE copy of Food in the Bible!

 Genesis 18:1–8, Numbers 14:7–8, Deuteronomy 32:14, Judges 4:19, Proverbs 27:27, Isaiah 55:1, Ezekiel 25:4, Joel 3:18, 1 Corinthians 4:7

 But if you have an intolerance to lactose, don’t fret - you can still get all those good nutrients from dairy without the discomfort.
+Lactose intolerance began when milk started to be processed by large industries and the food was altered.
 Yogurt is regarded for a number of health benefits as it prevents colds, reduces bad cholesterol levels, improves bowel function, helps fight breast and colon cancer, prevents allergic reactions, boosts the immune system, and prevents intestinal infections.

 Just an 8-ounce of yogurt will give you 35 to 45% of the daily recommended dietary calcium requirement.
 You can eat yogurt on its own, add it to your muesli, use it as a topping to your baked goodies, and so much more!